nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 | Compulsory Fields | |
 | Optional Fields   | |

-* Products that do not contain expired item will not be shown.
+* Products that do not contain expired items will not be shown.

 <h5>GUI Alternative</h5>